 Classes begin at 8:00 am each day and conclude at 2:40 pm.
 Classrooms are open at 7:25 am.
 Students, who walk, ride bikes, or come in private cars are asked not to arrive before 7:25 am.
 This is for the safety of your child, since there is no adult supervision prior to that time.
-Students will proceed directly to the classroom.
+Students should be dropped off at entrance #2 and report directly to their classrooms.
+Students arriving after 8:00 will need to be signed in by parents/guardians at the main office.
+Vehicles should not PARK in the drop-off line.
+If you need to help your child unload from the vehicle, please park in the north parking spaces facing Hunter Robbins Way that are located in the drop-off area.
+Cars are not permitted in the bus drop-off zone during arrival time.